MichaelSchneeberger/rxbp/README.md

 has to buffer the elements until it receives data from the other sources.
 This might be ok depending on how much data needs to be buffered.
-But often we can not risk having too much data buffered somewhere in our stream, which might cause an out of memory exception.
+But often we can not risk having too much data buffered somewhere in our stream, which might lead to an out of memory exception.
 Therefore, it is better to back-pressure data sources until that data is actually needed.